crondaemon/git-multimirror/README.md

 This utility works to mirror one central git repository to many secondary repos.
 It is intended to run frequently (as in a cron job) to make mirrors updates as fast as possible.
 It supports multiple projects.

+## Installing utility dependencies

+`git-multimirror` relies on Gemfile.
+Run `bundler` to install all necessary packages.

 ## Configuration file

 The [YAML](http://yaml.org/) configuration file is to be configured to support your project.
 An example for wireshark is provided: